Yu-Cheng-Yang/OpenCV/README.md

 # OpenCV
 Image Transposer & PDF Converter

-This is a simple Python project that uses OpenCV to transpose (flip over its diagonal) an image and convert the result into a PDF file.
+This is a simple Python project that uses OpenCV to transpose an image and convert the result into a PDF file.
 Features:

     Load and process images using OpenCV.